-Pass your term finals and return to college after the holidays with not a thought of condition "exams" or back work to make up.
+But we each have an important duty, fellows, before we can devote all our energies to athletics.
+We have the Fall term college after the holidays with not a thought of condition "exams" or back work to make up.
 Then you will, indeed, be able to help Fred Dawson and the team.
 The members of the team have shown themselves proficient in their studies, and if these men, who sacrifice so much of their time and energy in the game, can succeed in their courses, there can be no reason why the rest of us should fail.

 Here at Union we devote a comparatively shorter time to athletics than at other colleges.
 This has been a serious handicap to our teams, but at that we have succeeded in turning out a large number of championship teams.
-This year's basket-ball team is of a championship calibre and should bring the N. Y. S. I. A. U. pennant to Union.
+This year's basketball team is of a championship calibre and should bring the N. Y. S. I. A. U. pennant to Union.
 Let's show the collegiate world that a student body can have and support a winning team and at the same time maintain a high average in its studies.